top of page

 By S.A.
 Beach

-"I just read through your book Ghosts in My DNA Past Lives in Boston what an intriguing concept The way you wove personal history, genealogy, and the emotional journey of self discovery together really stands out.
+"I just read through your book; what an intriguing concept!
+The way you wove personal history, genealogy, and the emotional journey of self discovery together really stands out.
 It’s beautifully layered and has all the depth that should appeal to readers who love reflective, heritage based storytelling."
+Fordham University Professor and best selling author, Eloisa James:

 More than a Family Tree The book is a vivid, generous gift to our family—and to anyone curious about their roots